OTP Meaning in Text

 If someone sends OTP in a conversation, don’t assume it always has the same meaning.
 Unlike many internet abbreviations, OTP has two widely accepted definitions.

-The most common meaning in casual texting is:
+In casual conversations, the most common meaning is:

 OTP = One True Pairing